 Effective January 9, 2015

-It is Reynolda campus policy that only those with whom the University has or intends to have an on-going contractual relationship may serve as principal investigators (PI) or program directors (PD) for projects, research or otherwise, supported by external funding sources.
-(This policy also applies to those designated as co-PIs or co-PDs on sponsored projects).
+On the Reynolda campus only faculty and staff with whom the University has or intends to have an on-going contractual relationship may serve as principal investigators (PI) or program directors (PD) for projects, research or otherwise, supported by external funding sources.
+(This restriction also applies to those designated as co-PIs or co-PDs on sponsored projects).

 As such, on the Reynolda campus, only the following may serve as a PI or PD on an externally sponsored project:

 Non-Faculty members of the University community may request permission from their dean or the Provost to serve as PI/PD.
 Such positions include: